These Paleo Crumb Bars are an easy, wholesome snack that need just 5 ingredients! A…

 The classic peanut butter cookie is a classic for a reason – it’s easy to make, uses only a few ingredients and everyone loves peanut butter.

-But these cookies are off limits for those that can’t tolerate peanuts, can’t bring anything made with peanuts to school or if you’re Paleo, since peanuts aren’t Paleo.
+But these cookies are off limits for those that can’t tolerate peanuts, can’t bring anything made with peanuts to school, or if you’re Paleo, since peanuts aren’t Paleo.
 And some versions contain flour which doesn’t work if you’re gluten-free.

 That’s why I wanted to create a version that everyone can eat, because I’m a people pleaser like that.

 So instead of peanut butter, we’re using sunbutter, which is incredibly similar to peanut butter but is made with sunflower seeds.
 So these nut-free Paleo cookies are perfect for a bake sale!

 Plus we’re swapping out the white sugar for coconut sugar, which is unrefined, retains some minerals and has a lower glycemic index than white sugar.